HarvardForest/summer2015/README.md

-# summer2015
+# Harvard Forest Summer Research Program in Ecology

-- REU Student Nathan Justice
+### REU Student: Nathan Justice

-- Goal: general tipping point model simulation framework
+### Goal: development of a computational tool used to investigate                    breakpoints and early warning signals in various ecosystem                 dynamics

+### Method: implementation of multiple [Shiny](http://shiny.rstudio.com/) web applications, where each app simulates a different ecological model

-- Dates: May 26 - Aug 7
+### Dates: May 26, 2015 - August 7, 2015
-- Supplies: Computer, Whiteboard, Dry Erase Markers
-- See Milestones